langchain-ai/langchainjs/docs/docs/install.md

 const { OpenAI } = await import("langchain");
 ```

-To use this in TypeScript in a CommonJS project, you'll need to add the following to your `tsconfig.json`:
+If you're using TypeScript in a CommonJS project, you'll need to add the following to your `tsconfig.json`:

 ```json
 {